live-codes/livecodes/docs/docs/sdk/index.md

 Type: [`() => Promise<void>`](../api/interfaces/Playground.md#destroy)

 Destoys the playground instance, and removes event listeners.
-Further call to any API methods throws an error.
+Further call to any SDK methods throws an error.

 ```js
 import { createPlayground } from 'livecodes';